nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 ```

 ##Consider community plugins
 In addition to the above base capabilities there are a number of community plugins that can be used to encrypt data locally.
 Microsoft does not directly support these plugins, so security focused organizations should be sure to run a static and or dynamic code analysis tool on the resulting project code (including these plugins) during any planned security audits.
+However, Intel maintains one of these plugins and the plugin author of cordova-sqlite-ext/storage offers support contracts for those that are interested.

 <style>
     table, th, td {